 For your business to survive, it will need to evolve.
 For it to evolve, you need to make changes.
 Without a change management model, the success of those changes is up to nothing more than hope and dumb luck.

-I’ve already gone over how to form your own change management strategy, so today I’ll break down the change management models you can use to do the same for your business.
+I’ve already gone over how to form your own change management strategy, so for this post, I’ll outline everything you need to know about 8 proven change management models that will put your organization at the top of the food chain:

 - Lewin’s change management model

 - The McKinsey 7-S model

 - The “Nudge” theory of change management

 - The 5 goals ADKAR for successful change management

 - Kübler-Ross’ change curve